Geography of Russia: West Siberian Plain

 To the east of the Urals is the West Siberian Plain, stretching about 1,900 km from west to east and about 2400 km from north to south.
 With more than half its territory below 200 m in elevation, the plain contains some of the world's largest swamps and floodplains.
 The plain is largely flat and featureless.
 The only slightly elevated areas are the Siberian Uvaly across the central part and the Ob Plateau in the south.
 There are steppe areas in the southern part reaching into Kazakhstan, such as the Ishim Steppe with the Kamyshlov Log trench.
 Most of the plain's population lives in the drier section south of 77 degrees north latitude.

 Central Siberian plateau

 The region directly east of the West Siberian Plain is the Central Siberian Plateau, which extends eastward from the Yenisei River valley to the Lena River valley.
-The region is divided into several plateaus, with elevations ranging between 320 and 740 m; the highest elevation is about 1,800 m, in the northern Putoran Mountains.
+The region is divided into several plateaus, with elevations ranging between 320 and 740 m; the highest elevation is about 1,800 m, in the northern Putorana Mountains.
 The plain is bounded on the south by the Primorsky Range and the Baikal Mountains, and on the north by the North Siberian Lowland, an extension of the West Siberian Plain extending into the Taymyr Peninsula on the Arctic Ocean.